List of One Tree Hill characters

 One Tree Hill is an American television series created by Mark Schwahn for The WB in 2003.
-After its third season, The WB and UPN merged to form The CW, which then became the broadcaster for the show in the United States.
+After Season 3, The WB and UPN merged to form The CW, which then became the broadcaster for the show in the United States.
 Schwahn served as executive producer while also writing and directing for the show, including the premieres and finales of all seasons.

-The show began with nine main characters in its first season as the roles of Lucas Scott, Nathan Scott, Peyton Sawyer, Brooke Davis, Haley James, Dan Scott, Karen Roe, Keith Scott, and Whitey Durham.
+The show began with nine main characters in its first season with the roles of Lucas Scott, Nathan Scott, Haley James, Peyton Sawyer, Brooke Davis, Dan Scott, Karen Roe, Keith Scott, and Whitey Durham.
 After that, characters from that first season left the show, with new main characters having been both written in and out of the series.
 Originally, it followed two half-brothers Lucas and Nathan Scott who started out as enemies but later formed a close bond as brothers.
 It also followed the brothers' various relationships with other female leads during their high-school years and in their early twenties.
 The series ultimately spanned nearly fifteen years across nine seasons, with various time jumps taken into account.